About Efficiency Enhancers

 Fertilisers Efficiency Enhancers

-The use of nitrogen is essential for agricultural production but only about 50% of nitrogen applied through fertilisers is absorbed by plants.
+The use of nitrogen is essential for agricultural production but only about 50% of nitrogen applied through nitrogen-containing fertilisers is absorbed by crops.

 Urease inhibitors (UIs)